FaeInterestingWorld/.github/profile/README.md

 Humans from World A and B may argue that humans in World C only have the illusion of control and that their algorithms are mostly in control instead.

+---

+Humans who prefer World C include:

+- Humans who prefer the status quo and make change scary
+- Humans who like challenges
+  - Counterpoint: World A may have more challenging VR simulation
+- Humans who believe suffering builds character
+- Humans who only enjoys winning if someone else loses
+- Humans who enjoy being in a pecking order

 ### World \[B\]asic

 The Basic world is a hybrid where huamns do not fully avoid working with I-AGIs, relying on I-AGIs for advice but still making most of the decisions.